Canvass of the Vote

 The election canvass process is an internal audit and is required by state law to ensure the accuracy of election results.
 California election law allows 30 days for the conduct of the official canvass.
-All aspects of the canvass are open to public inspection.
+All aspects of the canvass are open to public observation.
 During the canvass, vote by mail and provisionally cast ballots not counted on Election Night are researched to validate eligibility.
 Valid vote by mail ballots continue to arrive for seven days after Election Day.
 The canvass concludes with the certification and issuance of official election results.
 Listed below are the major components of the official canvass.

 1% Manual Vote Tally

-All voted ballots from a randomly selected 1% of the precincts are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
+All voted ballots from a randomly selected 1 percent of precinct batches are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
 This process is required by law.
 The random drawing of precinct batches is open to the public.
 It is conducted two days after the election.

 Ballots Added During Official Canvass

 The following ballots are withheld from the tally system on Election Night.
 Once eligibility is determined, these ballots are added to the election results.
 Election results are periodically updated until the results are certified.

-- Vote by mail ballots returned on Election Day to the Elections Office and dropped off at polling locations, satellite offices and ballot drop boxes.
-These ballots do not arrive in sufficient time to be individually signature-verified, opened and prepared for tabulation on Election Night.
+- Vote by mail ballots returned on Election Day to the Elections Office and dropped off at vote centers and authorized ballot drop boxes.
+These ballots do not arrive in sufficient time to be signature-verified, sorted, opened and prepared for tabulation on Election Night.

 - Damaged ballots that are unable to be processed through the election tally system.
 They must be manually duplicated by a team of election staff prior to tabulation.

-- Provisionally cast ballots and fail-safe ballots issued at the voting locations on Election Day must be individually researched to determine eligibility through a time-consuming process.
-Provisional ballots are issued at polling locations and satellite offices when a person's voter registration cannot immediately be verified.
-Fail-safe ballots are issued when a Stanislaus County voter moves within the county but fails to re-register before the close of registration.
+- Provisionally cast ballots issued at voting locations on Election Day must be researched to determine eligibility, which is a time-consuming process.
+Provisional ballots are issued at vote centers and the Elections Office when a person's voter registration cannot immediately be verified.